 In perfect keeping with UNamur's values, the UniversEH alliance places people at the heart of the scientific process.
+UNamur will enrich the alliance with its wide-ranging expertise in ambitious,

 UNamur will enrich the alliance with its wide-ranging expertise in ambitious, cross-disciplinary research projects in the fields of biology, astronomy, chemistry, computer science, innovative teaching methods, scientific mediation, multilingualism and the ethical, legal and economic challenges of exploiting extraterrestrial resources.